Save Linville Gorge Wilderness Updates & Projects

 Wilderness Celebrations, Education, Activism and Fellowship

-A 50th Wilderness Anniversary Celebration was held at the Linville Falls Picnic Area in September with a total of about 60 attending over the day to share food, experiences, history, and good times.
-The next Keep It Wild -Linville Gorge Celebration will be held on September 26, 2015 to promote Wilderness education, activism and fellowship.
+September 26th SaveLGW celebrated its second annual Keep It Wild get together at the Linville Falls Picnic Area.
+Approximately 65 attended the event to share food, experiences, history, and good times.
+The next Keep It Wild - Linville Gorge Celebration will be held on September 24, 2016 to promote Wilderness education, activism and fellowship.

 Please contact us if you are interested in helping to plan this event: info@SaveLGW.org